Out of the Dark (2014 film): Production

 Out of the Dark is directed by Lluís Quílez based on a screenplay by Alex Pastor, David Pastor, and Javier Gullón.
 The film is a Spanish-Colombian co-production.
 Out of the Dark is Colombia-based Dynamo's first English-language production.
 Participant Media fully financed the production, which has a budget of under US$10 million after subsidies and tax breaks from the production companies' countries.
-Filming began in Bogota, Colombia in late April 2013.
+Filming began in Bogotá, Colombia in late April 2013.
 By July 2013, the film entered post-production.

 Release

 In November 2013, Exclusive Media acquired international rights to sell Out of the Dark.
 The film premiered at Germany's Fantasy Filmfest on August 27, 2014.
 Vertical Entertainment released the film in a limited theatrical screening on February 27, 2015 the United States.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 24% of 21 surveyed critics gave the film a positive review; the average rating is 4.5/10.
-Metacritic rated it 33/100 based on nine reviews.
+Metacritic rated it 33/100 based on nine critics, indicating "generally unfavorable reviews".
 Dennis Harvey of Variety said that it "offers professional polish but no interesting ideas or atmospherics".
 Frank Scheck of The Hollywood Reporter wrote, "The by-then-numbers thriller features the usual genre tropes, with a particular emphasis on placing its youngest main character in constant jeopardy."
 Jeannette Catsoulis of The New York Times called it "derivative and devoid of tension".
 Robert Abele of the Los Angeles Times wrote that it is "a movie lovely to look at but on-the-nose and crushingly dull".
 Chris Packham of The Village Voice wrote, "Stylishly filmed and often scary, Out of the Dark unspools a conclusion as conventional and button-down as a wide tie knot and a pair of wingtips."
 Michael Gingold of Fangoria rated it 2/4 stars and wrote that the film "is content to go through its good-looking motions without offering the audience much that’s fresh".
 Patrick Cooper of Bloody Disgusting rated it 2/5 stars and wrote that it has "remarkable photography and palpable atmosphere" but is too predictable.
 Matt Boiselle of Dread Central rated it 1.5/5 stars and called it a boring film with a lackluster conclusion.